hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 #term[Damage Thresholds];, giving +1 #term[Success] for each
 threshold you hit (and then for each +5 after the last threshold).

-#term("Successes", key: "Success", is_definition: true) gained when Attacking usually grant +1 damage to the Attack, but some unique abilities might give different effects.
+#term("Successes", key: "Success") gained when Attacking usually grant +1 damage to the Attack, but some unique abilities might give different effects.
 You might for example encounter an electrified shark-jellyfish hybrid that stuns its prey --- attacking with a shock that reduces your #term("Action Point", key: "Action Points") regeneration by 1 for each #term[Success], instead of dealing damage directly.

 == Tag Team Rolls